pfeilbr/pivotal-cloud-foundry-playground/README.md

     > e.g. cflinuxfs3: The Linux cflinuxfs3 stack is derived from Ubuntu Bionic 18.04.
 * uses [buildpacks](https://docs.cloudfoundry.org/buildpacks/understand-buildpacks.html) to support different languages/run-times (based on heroku buildpack scheme). buildpacks are layered on top of stacks
 * supports [Deploy an App with Docker](https://docs.cloudfoundry.org/devguide/deploy-apps/push-docker.html)
+* [Restaging](https://docs.cloudfoundry.org/devguide/deploy-apps/start-restart-restage.html#restage-your-app) your app stops your app and restages it, by compiling a new droplet and starting it.
+* [Task](https://docs.cloudfoundry.org/devguide/using-tasks.html): A task is an app or script whose code is included as part of a deployed app, but runs independently in its own container.

+---

 ### `cf` cli session